tomerisraeli/ashes-and-dust-cli/README.md

 ## general
 ### dependencies
-before using or working on this project you have to install some libraries list of all requirements is available on [requirements.txt](requirements.txt). you can run
+before using or working on this project you have to install some libraries. list of all requirements is available on [requirements.txt](requirements.txt). use
 ```bash
 pip install -r requirements.txt
 ```